Learn the Ways Meth is Abused

 If you or someone you know is struggling with meth addiction, please reach out for help.
-There are many resources available to those who need them, and treatment can make a world of difference.
-Zinnia Healing Center is here to help you on your journey to recovery.
+Zinnia Health is here to help you on your journey to recovery.
 Visit our website or call us at (855) 430-9439 to learn more about our program and how we can help you get your life back on track.

 The most common methods of using meth are snorting, smoking, and injecting.